speedyleion/vobby/sphinx/infinoted.rst

      <response xmlns="urn:ietf:params:xml:ns:xmpp-sasl">QXRpbGxh</response>

 .. note:: Don't fully know why but twisted doesn't seem to handle anonymous
     authentication correctly.
-In order to get this to work I hacked up the xmpp observer to have a lambda function whose :meth:`getResponse` was the word ``hello``.
+In order to get this to work I monkey patched the xmpp observer to have a lambda function whose :meth:`getResponse` was the word ``hello``.

         .. code-block:: python
-            :caption: Hack up anonymous authentication
+            :caption: Monkeypatch anonymous authentication

             def connected(self, xmlstream):
                 # Need to inject our on challenge before twisted words sasl version.